 The second question relates to the state of journalism today.
-It used to be that newspapers were (and probably still are to a degree) a main source of journalistic reporting.
-However, that is definitely on the down trend and you’re seeing more interesting online sources of news that are picking up the slack.
+It used to be that newspapers were (and probably still are to a degree) the main source of journalistic reporting.
+However, that is definitely on the downtrend and you’re seeing more interesting online sources of news that are picking up the slack.
 Do you see more serious journalists moving away from traditional media to these other venues?

 One of my favorite journalists is Matt Taibbi for the Rolling Stones.
 Who is someone who is putting stories out there that you respect the most?